A stand-up comedian and freelance writer, Regi Brittain loves life and wants to help you enjoy it!

 These products come in varied designs, and they are all intended to engage cats' primal instincts during mealtime, which slows down their eating pace.
 At our house, we use this cat food puzzle as part of our cat feeding formula.

 Kitties crave engagement of their senses, well, except when they're sleeping, which seems like always.
 At my house, we use that craving to force one of our cats to eat slower.

-We use a , which is a hollow, plastic ball that opens to allow you to pour your cat's dry food into it, so it can be dispensed out of the holes.
-After you put the measured amount for your cat's meal into the ball, you replace the cap and allow your feline to bat the ball to gain pieces of yummy food, which comes out of the holes in the ball. cat feeder ball
+We use a cat feeder ball, which is a hollow, plastic ball that opens to allow you to pour your cat's dry food into it so that it can be dispensed out of the holes.
+After you put the measured amount for your cat's meal into the ball, you replace the cap and allow your feline to bat the ball to gain pieces of yummy food, which comes out of the holes in the ball.

 Like food puzzles and feeder balls, this method forces your cat to burn energy and mentally engage during feeding sessions.
 Place a few, small cat dishes about your home.
 Try to hide them under beds and in corners.
 If you have a cat that likes to leap and climb, pick a safe, high place to leave a little plate for your inquisitive, daring pet.

 5. Scatter Dry Cat Food on Your Floor

 As my departed, country grandmother might say, "This one sure sounds messy.
 Don't it?"
 But think about it: If a cat has to walk and sniff from one morsel to the next, they will naturally take longer to eat their meal than if it rests right before them in a bowl.

 If you choose this method, be careful not to let any food bounce or skid under low-sitting furniture.
 Your cat might not find it, which would contribute to Granny's existential mess!